commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 ##### Persistence of StateDrafts with Irresolvable References

-A StateDraft X could be supplied in with an transition referencing StateDraft Y.
+A StateDraft (state-A) could be supplied in with a transition referencing StateDraft (state-B).
-It could be that Y is not supplied before X, which means the sync could fail creating/updating X.
+It could be that (state-B) is not supplied before (state-A), which means the sync could fail creating/updating (state-A).
-It could also be that Y is not supplied at all in this batch but at a later batch.
+It could also be that (state-B) is not supplied at all in this batch but at a later batch.

-The library keep tracks of such "referencing" states like X and persists them in storage (**CTP `customObjects` in the target project** , in this case) to keep them and create/update them accordingly whenever the referenced state exist in the target project.
+The library keep tracks of such "referencing" states like (state-A) and persists them in storage (**CTP `customObjects` in the target project** , in this case) to keep them and create/update them accordingly whenever the referenced state exist in the target project.